caitlincoffey/Movement-Synthesizer/index.md

 <img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/y-axisupdown.gif" alt="Up and down movement" height="332" width="589">
 <br>
 <i>Up and Down Movement Captured from Smartphone Accelerometer Data</i>

+Most of this movement is captured on the y axis of the accelerometer.
+As one accelerates up and down, the pitch of the y axis changes significantly over time, allowing more of a variety of frequencies to be heard in comparison to the standing example down below.
+The pitch here is different from the x axis, which could be attributed to the constant 9.8 m/s^2 experienced from the normal force.

 <br>
 <audio controls>